DanPace725/EssenceEngine/docs/INDEX.md

 # Documentation Index

-This index highlights the modular architecture that now powers Slime-Bundle, points to living guides, and records legacy notes for write-ups that still describe the pre-refactor HUD or reward behavior.
+This index highlights the modular architecture that now powers Essence Engine, points to living guides, and records legacy notes for write-ups that still describe the pre-refactor HUD or reward behavior.

 ## Architecture Snapshot